aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiConvertWebpagePost"></a>
 # **pdfWebapiConvertWebpagePost**
-> FileResponse pdfWebapiConvertWebpagePost(webPage, outputType)
+> FileResponse pdfWebapiConvertWebpagePost(webPage, documentPassword, outputType)

-Convert web page to document.
+Convert Web Page to Document.

-Converts a web page to the specified output format.
+Converts a web page to a document in the specified output format.
+Provide the URL of the web page and choose the desired format for conversion.
+The service will create a document that mirrors the content and layout of the original web page, ensuring it is well-formatted and suitable for your needs.

 ### Example
 ```java